sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Algorithms and Techniques
 To use DeepAR it needs to meet the following:
+1. Provide the entire time series for training.
+2.

 I will be using [`scipy.optimize.curve_fit`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html), which is a part of [SciPy](https://scipy.org/)